Exit 8 (film)

-Exit 8 (8番出口, Hachiban Deguchi) is a 2025 Japanese mystery psychological thriller film directed by Genki Kawamura, who co-wrote the screenplay with Kentaro Hirase, based on the 2023 video game The Exit 8 developed by Kotake Create.
+Exit 8 (8番出口, Hachiban Deguchi) is a 2025 Japanese mystery psychological horror film directed by Genki Kawamura, who co-wrote the screenplay with Kentaro Hirase.
+It is an adaptation of the 2023 video game The Exit 8 developed by Kotake Create.
+The film stars Kazunari Ninomiya as an unnamed man who is caught in a looping subway corridor and must spot possible anomalies in each loop to escape.

-Exit 8 had its premiere at the Midnight Screenings of the 2025 Cannes Film Festival on 19 May 2025, and was released in Japan by Toho on 29 August.
-The film received positive reviews from critics.
+Exit 8 had its premiere at the Midnight Screenings of the 2025 Cannes Film Festival on 19 May, and was released in Japan by Toho on 29 August.
+The film received positive reviews from critics and has grossed ¥5.2 billion.